steodose/RStudio-Table-Contest/README.md

 Stephan Teodosescu's repo for the 2021 RStudio Table Contest

 ## Abstract:
-This table shows the 2021-22 Enlgish Premier League as of Matchweek 10.
+This table shows the 2021-22 English Premier League as of Matchweek 10.
 Along with many metrics to identify team performance thus far into the season, I've highlighted Brentford, a newly-promoted club who I'm rooting for this season.

 ## Full Description: